Beginner’s Guide to Domains, Hosting, and DNS

 How Website Hosting Works

 When someone visits your site, their browser requests files from your web host’s server.
-The server then delivers those files (HTML, CSS, images, etc.) back to the browser, allowing the visitor to view your website.
+The server then delivers those files (HTML, CSS, images, etc.) back to the browser.

 Common Types of Hosting